Eat Fresh RPS is an initiative to increase the amount of fruits and vegetables eaten by students in Richmond Public Schools.

 -Richmond Public Schools Cafeteria Manager

 Since 2016, Fit4Kids staff and volunteers continue to promote the garden patch salad bars and educate RPS students on healthy eating habits.
-Fruit and Veggie Weeks are held twice a year where hundreds of community volunteers light up 20 cafeterias with thousands of samples of fresh produce.
+Fruit and Veggie Weeks are held annually, where hundreds of community volunteers join the staff at 20 cafeterias to serve thousands of samples of fresh produce to students.
 Students have the chance to try a different type of fruit or vegetable every day of the week.
-And with fun-loving encouragement and positive peer pressure, students often overcome their inhibitions and preconceived ideas of fruits and veggies, and are pleasantly surprised to discover how delicious the healthy option can be!
+And with fun-loving encouragement and positive peer pressure, students enjoy trying new foods and discovering how delicious they can be!

 Check our volunteer opportunities to sign up to volunteer to support this initiative!